 County Fairs of old were closely connected to agriculture.
 Thus, the setting of the J.B.
-Park Farm Museum nestled in the grounds of the Fair is fitting.
+Park Farm Museum nestled in the grounds of the Wayne County Fairgrounds is fitting.
 The museum’s goal is to preserve the history of agriculture in Wayne County.

 During the annual Wayne County Fair the building is open from noon to 8 p.m. and by appointment.

 Summer and Fall

 Wayne County Fair Grounds on Rt.
 191, one mile north of Honesdale